Today's Bible Reading: 2 Corinthians 3

 17 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 18 And we all, who with unveiled faces contemplate [reflect] the Lord's glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.
 (2 Cor.
 3:1-6, 17-18 NIV)

 Reflecting and Thinking

-How can our lives as Christians reflect the glory of the Lord?
+How can our lives as Christians better reflect the glory of the Lord?
 What does it mean to you that our transformation into his image brings an ever-increasing glory?
-How it is true that this glory is actually from the Lord and not from us?
+How it is true that this glory is from the Lord and not from us?
 Since our competence (as Paul's) is from God, what things is God competent to do in you and through you today?
 With God's competence, what things are outside your ability?
-Why do we not use God's competence in our daily lives?
+Why do we sometimes not depend on God's competence in our daily lives?
 (You may want to think about temptation, sharing your faith, talking about Jesus, prayer, Christian fruits or graces, Bible reading, and other such activities, attributes and attitudes as you contemplate your answers to these questions.)

 Dear God, give us greater confidence today as we live in awareness that our competence is from you and that our actions are not dependent on our power.
-Be with us as we seek to live glorious lives-not in our own glory, but reflecting divine glory, and bringing greater and greater glory to Jesus and his reign, in Jesus' name and for the sake of his kingdom we pray, Amen.
+Be with us as we seek to live glorious lives -- not in our own glory, but reflecting divine glory, and bringing greater and greater glory to Jesus and his reign, in Jesus' name and for the sake of his kingdom we pray, Amen.